induktio/thinker/Readme.md

 * AI builds more crawlers and deploys them better
 * AI will deploy colony pods much sooner instead of wandering on the map
 * Unit auto design feature creates improved probe teams and AAA garrisons
-* Customizable options for free formers and satellites for AI factions
+* Does not affect player-run factions
-* Does not affect player-run factions or game mechanics
+* Minimal changes to vanilla game mechanics
 * Game binary includes [Scient's patches](Details.md)

 This mod is tested to work with the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri.